casualsnek/waydroid_script/README.md

     sudo python3 waydroid_extras.py -i
 Copy the returned numeric ID open ["https://google.com/android/uncertified/?pli=1"](https://google.com/android/uncertified/?pli=1) enter the id and register it, you may need to wait upto 10-20 minutes for device to get registered, then clear Google Play Service's cache and try logging in !

+## Install Magisk

+Open terminal and switch to directory where "waydroid_extras.py" is located then run:

+    sudo python3 waydroid_extras.py -m
+Then restart waydroid service with command below :

+    sudo systemctl start waydroid-container.service Magisk will be installed on next boot !

 ## Install libndk arm translation

 This may or may not work properly and is only for testing: